 I have a vision impairment due to a birth injury.
 I attended a regular school where I completed VCE.
 Moving to adulthood, I faced many challenges in getting paid employment despite having years of experience through volunteering with Grit Media (a disability organisation that produced No Limits on C31) and Admin and Peer Support work at Yooralla.

 I have been involved with Social Impact, and After Hours a dating program for people with disabilities as a mentor to other participants, also, Women with Disability Victoria, Australians for Disability Diversity Employment (ADDE), Vision Australia, and was on the State Advisory Committee of Blind Citizens Australia (BCA) among other organisations.
-I have worked with Hume Metro Access as part of the Hume Disability Issues Group, (HDIG) and been a Social Media Officer at Australian Unemployed Workers Union where they increase publicity of the need of employment through rallies, conferences media.
+I have worked with Hume Metro Access as part of the Hume Disability Issues Group, (HDIG) and been a Social Media Officer at the Australian Unemployed Workers Union where they increase publicity of the need for employment through rallies, conferences media.
 I don’t do a lot of the voluntary work I used to due to a lack of funding.
 A lot of the organisations were not viable and closed because of a decrease in funding.

-When people say they don’t have time for selfcare and healing, the truth is you don’t have the time not to because when you’re going miles an hour that’s when you do make mistakes and when you spend more time sorting out the mess and the mistakes you have make instead of doing things in a lower more composed way without making the mistakes and you end up achieving more.
+When people say they don’t have time for self-care and healing, the truth is you don’t have the time not to because when you’re going thousands of miles an hour that’s when you do make mistakes and when you spend more time sorting out the mess and the mistakes you have made instead of doing things in a lower more composed way without making the mistakes you end up achieving more.

 Watch Riki’s video: